In the previous segment, we discussed the source of power: choice.

 - The power of the almighty US dollar

 There is plenty of evidence, and there are plenty of people, who argue against every one of the above.
 However there are plenty of other people who know these things to be true and worthy and just, worth living and even dying for.

-One way to belief is repetition of affirmations.
+Another way to belief is repetition of affirmations

-There’s an understanding in marketing that it takes 9 exposures to create interest and 9 more to create a buying impulse.
+There’s an understanding in marketing that it takes several exposures to create interest and several more to create a buying impulse.

 There’s a practice in performance that we visualize an outcome repeatedly and it improves our ability to deliver that outcome.